Ciaanh/XPChronicle/docs/ARCHITECTURE_V2.md

 ## 6. Feature extraction mapping (existing `XPBarMixinBase` -> new components)

 This section enumerates features known to exist in `XPBarMixinBase` and maps them to the new architecture components.
-The goal is to ensure we capture all behavior so v2 is functionally equivalent.
+The goal is to ensure we capture all behavior so  is functionally equivalent.

-Likely features in current `XPBarMixinBase` and their v2 targets:
+Likely features in current `XPBarMixinBase` and their  targets:

-- **Event registration & XP state sync** → `XPBarMixinBase_v2` (Trigger methods, Action methods)
+- **Event registration & XP state sync** → `XPBarMixinBase` (Trigger methods, Action methods)

-- **Value storage and getters/setters** → `XPBarMixinBase_v2` (SetValue, GetValue, SetMax, GetMax)
+- **Value storage and getters/setters** → `XPBarMixinBase` (SetValue, GetValue, SetMax, GetMax)

 - **Context building from events** → `XPBarContextBuilder` (BuildXPChangeContext, BuildLevelUpContext, BuildRestedContext, BuildQuestContext)